WikiEducationFoundation/WikiEduWizard/README.md

     - Only the 'Edit existing pages' and 'Create, edit, and move pages' are needed.
 - Set the environment variables from sample.env with your consumer secret, consumer key, and the api url for the wiki you want to use for OAuth authentication.
 How you set the environment variables may vary depending on your server setup.
 On ubuntu with apache, this would typically be done in a file like /etc/apache2/sites-available/wizard.conf

-Note that the account that proposes the OAuth consumer will be able to authenticate immediately, but other users cannot
+Note that the account that proposes the OAuth consumer will be able to authenticate immediately, but other users cannot authenticate until the consumer gets approved.

 ##Development Tasks